Food bloggers may be fuelling eating disorders in 'perfectionist' schoolgirls

 Her comments come after Oxford University research suggested anorexia could be “contagious” in girls’ schools, with pupils at single sex schools twice as likely to have an eating disorder compared with those educated elsewhere.
 Experts said the findings suggested that such conditions were more likely to spread amid “aspirational cultures” which encourage perfectionism, and in female-dominated environments.

-And so called ‘clean eating’ is raising particular concerns among specialists, and even among celebrity chefs like Nigella Lawson, with one study published by the British Nutrition Foundation finding that one in 10 teenagers is at risk of nutritional deficiencies, with half of teenage girls falling short on iron and one in five at risk of inadequate calcium.
+And so called ‘clean eating’ is raising particular concerns among specialists, and even among celebrity chefs like Nigella Lawson, with one study published by the British Nutrition Foundation finding that 1 in 10 teenagers is at risk of nutritional deficiencies, with half of teenage girls falling short on iron and 1 in 5 at risk of inadequate calcium.

 “It’s not unusual for my clinic to be entirely school-aged patients where every one of them is influenced by social media to some degree or another and it’s hard to combat this social media narrative.

 “We are going into schools now to talk to teachers and to warn girls not to believe everything they read on the internet but to ‘critique’ it.”